 The 18 credits required in the management core consist of basic business subjects.

 The elective category may be satisfied by almost any college credit.
+Cornerstone: Lifelong Learning Strategies (TES-100) is a 1-credit degree requirement.
 Academic policies should be reviewed for limitation of credits.